firegadacat/ZineBio/README.md

 ## 🗂️ Section Manager

-The left sidebar lists all your `##` headings as draggable section cards.
+The sidebar drawer lists all your `##` headings as draggable section cards.
 Drag them to reorder — the Markdown updates automatically.

 ---